 Below is an overview of our policy, internally it is far more detailed and all relevant staff constantly trained so we can react where required.

-Fill in the form below, and provide as detailed a description as possible.
+Fill in the form here, and provide as detailed a description as possible.
 Detail is important as it could help us solve the issue in a much shorter period of time.

 Detail should include:

-- Your user account email address (not password)
+- Your user account email address (do not include your password)